 - A scholarship for agriculture students and even agriculture scholarships for high school seniors

 - Scholarships for Women in Agriculture education

-- American Agri-Women offers the one-time Daughters of American Agriculture Scholarship, which is eligible to female students ( 18 to 24) enrolled in an accredited, agricultural-related program.
-Applicants for this $1,000 merit and financial-based scholarship must be one of the following –
+- American Agri-Women offers the one-time Daughters of American Agriculture Scholarship.
+It is eligible to female students ( 18 to 24).
+They must be enrolled in an accredited, agricultural-related program.
+Applicants for this $1,000 merit and financial-based scholarship must be –

 - A farmer

 - The wife or the daughter of a farmer or rancher

 - 1st Farm Credit Services is an organization that supports farming families across America.
 1st Farm Credit Services offers several scholarships.
 These are for students enrolled in accredited, farm-related, or agricultural degrees.

 The USDA is the U.S. Department of Agriculture.
 It offers scholarships for students vying for their agriculture degree.
 Among the USDA’s scholarship options are

 - The William Helms Scholarship – It helps pay for tuition for students.
 They are studying ecology, biology, entomology or plant pathology, etc.

 - The Tribal Scholars Program – It is available to students attending a higher learning institution.
 It applies to land-grant schools, agriculture study, food sciences, and natural resource management.
 The scholarship amount is contingent on school, program, and student need.